The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Meal supplements: In addition to the nutrient blends, which are necessary to complete a homemade diet, Just Food For Dogs’ chief medical officer and toxicologist has also created five meal supplements to help dogs become and stay healthy.
 These range from a skin and allergy supplement to a probiotic, and they’re all 100% natural and human-edible.

 Treats: Unlike The Farmer’s Dog, Just Food For Dogs has seven treat options.
-Just like their fresh food, the treats are made with human-edible ingredients, and they don’t include all of the nasty stuff health-conscious pet owners try to avoid.
+Just like their fresh food, the treats are made with human-edible ingredients, and they don’t include all of the chemical preservatives or allergy-inducing ingredients you may want to avoid.
 Three of the treats are single-ingredient products, and they vary in ingredient types to meet the needs of most dogs.

-Cat food: If you have a feline in the family, it’s good to know that Just Food For Dogs also offers Just Cats food, which makes it easy to have all your pet food come from one location.
+Cat food: If you have a feline in the family, it’s good to know that Just Food For Dogs also offers Just Cats food (and a cat treat), which makes it easy to have all your pet food come from one location.
 There’s one less thing to keep track of!
-If you’re interested in another fresh pet food brand that offers both dog and cat food, check out our NomNomNow review.
+Learn more in our Just Food For Cats review.

 >> Read more: Does The Farmer’s Dog Make Cat Food?